cheat.sh/share/intro.txt

 {1curl https://}{2cheat.sh}{1/tar}

-The preferred access protocol is HTTPS, and you should use it always when possible.
+The preferred access protocol is HTTPS, and you should always use it when possible.

 Cheat sheets in the root namespaces cover UNIX/Linux commands.